tubaanwar/tubaanwar.github.io/README.md

 This reposity was created for demonstrating the setup process for Git and Github Lab 1 Setup Steps
 - Installed and configured in VS Code: Python, GitHub Pull Requests, Jupyter, Quarto, and Azure Repos
+- Also installed Git
 - Created a GitHub account using a student email address
-- Enabled two-factor authentication for account security
+- Enabled two-factor authentication for account security and configured Git
 - Cloned the repository locally in VS Code and synced the GitHub account
 - Generated a new SSH key pair and added it to GitHub

    #Purpose